Canada–United States softwood lumber dispute: Lumber IV

 Many American homes are built of Canadian softwood lumber.

-Three days after the Softwood Lumber Agreements expired, the U.S. lumber industry petitioned the Department of Commerce to impose countervailing duties.
+On April 5, 2001, less than a week after the Softwood Lumber Agreements expired, the U.S. lumber industry petitioned the Department of Commerce to impose countervailing duties.
 In addition, the U.S. industry for the first time brought an anti-dumping claim, arguing Canadian lumber companies were also engaged in unfair price discrimination.

+Effective on August 17, 2001, the U.S. DoC imposed a preliminary 19.31% countervailing duty on Canadian softwood lumber imports.
+Later that year, on November 1, the DoC imposed a preliminary anti-dumping duty on top of the countervailing duty.
+It averaged 12.6%, although varied by company.
+On December 15, the preliminary countervailing duty expired, although the anti-dumping duty remained.

 On April 25, 2002, U.S. DoC announced it had determined subsidy and anti-dumping rates, of 18.79% and an 8.43% respectively, to give a combined rate of 27.22%, although specific companies were charged varying rates.
 By February 26, 2003, 15,000 workers had been laid off, primarily in British Columbia, as a result of the duties imposed by the United States.

 On May 27, the World Trade Organization issued a non-binding ruling in Canada's favor with regard to U.S. anti-dumping duties.
 The decision was appealed to a legally binding NAFTA panel.
 On August 13, the panel ruled that while the Canadian lumber industry could be considered subsidized, the DoC had improperly calculated duties based on U.S. stumpage prices: there was no "world market price" for timber, as the DoC had asserted, and it was therefore improper for DoC to calculate duties based on U.S. timber prices rather than Canadian market conditions.
 It accordingly ordered DoC to reassess its method of calculating duties.

 Two weeks later, a WTO panel similarly concluded that the U.S. had imposed improperly high duties on Canadian lumber.
 The panel agreed with the DoC's contention that provincial stumpage fees did provide a "financial benefit" to Canadian producers, but ruled that this benefit did not rise to the level that would constitute a subsidy, and could not justify the U.S. duties.

 On January 19, 2004, the WTO Appellate Body issued a final ruling with respect to the countervailing duty determination largely in Canada's favor (WTO Dispute 257).
 On August 11 of that same year, the Appellate Body issued a final ruling with respect to U.S. anti-dumping duties (WTO Dispute 264).
 In the meantime, because of an adverse WTO decision, the USITC reopened the administrative record, pursuant to a special provision in U.S. law, and issued a new affirmative threat of injury determination in December 2004.
 This new determination allowed the countervailing and anti-dumping duty tariffs to remain in place.